Skip to content

 Regex backreferences in pattern: \n and \k<name>

 Backreferences, a key feature of regular expressions, enable developers to reference previously captured groups within the pattern itself.
-In this guide we are going to delve deep into the backreferences.
+In this guide, we will delve deep into backreferences.

 How to Use Backreferences

 In JavaScript, we use a backslash followed by a number to refer to a part of the pattern we already matched.
-For example, \1 refers to the first thing we matched, \2 refers to the second, and so on.
+For example, \1 refers to the first captured group, \2 refers to the second, and so on.
 We can also give names to parts of our pattern and use those names later.

 Let's see an example:

-In this example, \1 refers to the first word we matched.
-The whole expression therefore, matches if there is a word that is repeated again, and that is the reason why the pattern matches "hello hello".
+In this example, \1 refers to the first captured group.
+The whole expression, therefore, matches if a word is repeated, which is why the pattern matches "hello hello".

 Using Named Groups

 Instead of using numbers, we can give names to parts of our pattern.
 This makes it easier to understand.
-For more information check the previous page, Capturing Groups, where we discussed also the named groups.
+For more information, check the previous page, Capturing Groups, where we also discussed named groups.
 Here's a simple example:

 Advanced Uses

 Backreferences can do more than just repeat things.
-Let's look at two advanced examples:
+Let's look at an advanced example:

-We can use backreferences to match something only if something else is true.
+We can use backreferences to match a digit only if the immediately following digit is different.
 For example:

 Conclusion